oct200/Facial-expession-analysis-tool/README.md

   - Downloading frames for which the CNN is very confident to match a facial expression, perfect for using in other clustering tasks involving facial expressions

 Technologies used:
-  -Python(Streamlit library for frontend, keras for training the AI model) -FastAPI
+  - Python(Streamlit library for frontend, keras for training the AI model)
-  -Docker
+  - FastAPI
+  - Docker